Independent Project

 What You’ll See:

-1. A Collective Exhibition: the Monolith by Daem Arthouse, paintings by Izzy Paez, weavings by Sharon Santiago Quijano, select ceramics by Alycia Shanika and more
+- A Collective Exhibition: paintings by Natalie Laura King & Izzy Paez, the Monolith by Daem Arthouse, paintings by Izzy Paez, weavings by Sharon Santiago Quijano, sculptural pieces by Erica Whyte, Alycia Shanika, Sofia Munera Mora and more

 ‘Assembly’ brings together community, artmaking, co-learning, and spatial design in one place.
 It’s designed as a space to collaborate, share knowledge, develop tools for cultural production, and map ideas for future community-led spaces in Toronto.

-1. Two-part mask-making workshop: How to create little fantastical masks (Alebrije figures) to watch over our spaces and bring positive energy into a room.
+- Alebrije Mask-Making Workshop (Two-Part Series): How to create little fantastical masks (Alebrije figures) as guardians for our spaces and bring positive energy into a room

-3. Spatial literacy: How design, global connections, and policy influence who gets to gather, create, and belong in a city.
+- Geopolitical Literacy Workshop: How design, global connections, and policy influence who gets to gather, create, and belong in a city. → Tuesday, Jan 27, 5:00–6:30 PM

 Participants